What to Expect if Under Felony Arrest in San Diego, California: An Overview of the Felony Criminal Process

 The following information is meant as a brief overview of what to expect if you find yourself charged with a felony crime in California.
 We also included general information about the steps that your case may take from the pre-arrest investigation to the appeal stages of felony criminal law proceedings.

 If you have additional questions, speak with the San Diego criminal lawyers at the Law Office of Vikas Bajaj, APC.
-With 15 years experience handling criminal matters, we know how to protect your freedom.
+With 19 years of experience handling criminal matters, we know how to protect your freedom.
 Our office is conveniently located just a few blocks from the downtown San Diego Superior Court.

 Phase 1: Pre-Arrest Investigation